Poshy163/HomeAssistant-JetKVM/README.md

 ### Sensors work, but camera is stuck on loading

-1. Confirm you entered the JetKVM password in the integration options.
+1. Confirm you entered the JetKVM password in **JetKVM → Configure**.
 2. Check Home Assistant debug logs for `custom_components.jetkvm`.
 3. Look for these expected lines when opening the camera: